GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/language/classes.rst

 .. note:: FOR C# and Java programmers:

-    Quirrel doesn't clone member's default values nor executes the member declaration for each instance(as C# or java).
+    Quirrel doesn't clone member's default values nor executes the member declaration for each instance (as C# or java do), just like in Python.

     So consider this example: ::